-Things to see and do in Denton.
+Here are some things to see and do in Denton.
 As a historic Maryland downtown, we have unique places we call our own.
 Take a few moments to stretch your legs and visit our places of interest.
 You might be pleasantly surprised.

 Wharves of Choptank Visitor & Heritage Center

 Make this your first stop when visiting Denton.
 Here you will find information about Denton, Caroline County, and beyond.
 They offer handicap accessible clean restrooms as well.
+If the Visitor Center is closed, stop by the kiosk at 2nd and Market St. next to the County Courthouse.
+You will find visitor information along with regional information.

 Also available at this location: